ANS-Bootcamp/azure-demo-function/README.md

 For more information on the ANS Azure Bootcamp  visit https://www.ans.co.uk

 # Node.JS Azure Function
-Node.JS code for the function app deployed in the ANS Azure Bootcamp Day.
+Node.JS code for the function app deployed in the ANS Azure Bootcamp.

 ![Diagram](Images/Serverless-Middleware.jpg)